echoCTF/echoCTF.RED/docs/Sysconfig-Keys.md

 * `vpn-ta.key` The OpenVPN TLS Auth key
 * `vpngw` The VPN gateway IP or FQDN, that participants of the competition will have to connect to be able to access the targeted infrastructure.

-Not implemented on current `frontend` but are going to
-* _`footer_logos`_: HTML code to display logos for the event on the footer of the page.

 ## Application specific
 * `platform_codename`